averos-io/averos-io.github.io/_pages/about.md

 - scalable architecture
 - microservice architecture compliant
 - leverage command lines for basic application components and workflows development : add new entities, create entities relations, create use cases, add new language support, add translation records, create and assign services...
-- leverage `averos designer` capabilities for no-code application development by installing [Wibuild](https://appbuilder.wiforge.com/) application either on mobile or on desktop devices
+- leverage `Averos Designer` capabilities for no-code application development by installing [WiBuild](https://appbuilder.wiforge.com/) application either on mobile or on desktop devices
 - and much more...

 # License